snimu/blog/contents/why-multi-epoch-training-works/article.md

 This is because in order to judge the truth of something, you need to have a bunch of related, known facts against which you can contrast it.
 And those facts can only be used to check other facts when they themselves are somehow grounded.
 Therefore, 1) you need a set of facts to avoid gullibility, and 2) that set of facts must itself be contextualized to form a proper world model.

 Of course, sometimes we want the models to be gullible; LLMs sometimes don't believe a true news story because it's so absurd and that's bad.
 In this situation, the models should just be acting along, but that's a behavior in conflict with them being able to push back against the user in other scenarios.
 And while googling could in principle help distinguish the two cases, it's the exact example that started this section.
 If the models don't already have a good world model, they are at risk of just loading more wrong facts into their memory.
-Multi-epoch training means that they effectively always have their entire dataset in memory (very roughly speaking), which helps them judge search results and pick the best ones.
+Multi-epoch training means that they effectively (very roughly speaking) always have their entire dataset in memory (in a highly compressed and noisy form), which helps them judge search results and pick the best ones.

 Generally, it's easier to understand a concept if you have mastered the pre-requisites, instead of stumbling randomly upon it with no prior experience in the field.
 The latter only really allows for memorization.